thysultan/Ally/README.md

-function - functions, denoted as 'fun' object - objects, denoted as 'obj' array - arrays, denoted as 'type identifier[?]' where '?' is either 'empty' or a number or 'type' is any of the above listed types
+function - functions, denoted as 'fun' object - objects, denoted as 'obj' array - arrays, also denoted as 'obj'
 ```

 In the form of examples this includes.